-We are a leading automotive parts manufacturer and distributor of premium replacement parts for the engine management and temperature control systems of motor vehicles in the automotive aftermarket industry with a complementary focus on heavy duty, industrial equipment and original equipment markets.
+We are a leading manufacturer and distributor of premium replacement parts utilized in the maintenance, repair and service of vehicles in the automotive aftermarket industry.
+In addition, we continue to increase our supplier capabilities with a complementary focus on specialized original equipment parts for manufacturers across multiple industries such as agriculture, heavy duty, and construction equipment.
+We believe that our extensive design and engineering capabilities have afforded us opportunities to expand our product coverage in our aftermarket business and enter newer specialized markets that require application-specific knowledge, such as those mentioned above.
 We are organized into two operating segments.
-Each segment focuses on providing our customers with full-line coverage of its products, and a full suite of complimentary services that are tailored to our customers' business needs and driving end-user demand for our products.
+Each segment is focused on different product categories and with providing our customers with fullline coverage of its products, a full suite of complimentary services that are tailored to our customers' business needs, and with driving end-user demand for our products.
 Our Engine Management Segment manufactures and distributes a full line of critical components for the ignition, electrical, emissions, fuel and safety-related systems of motor vehicles.
 Our Temperature Control Segment manufactures and distributes a full line of critical components for the temperature control (air conditioning and heating) systems, engine cooling systems, power window accessories and windshield washer systems of motor vehicles.
-In each segment - Engine Management and Temperature Control we source materials, component parts and finished goods through a complex supply chain, in which we are many tiers downstream from the smelters and refiners of minerals in our supply chain.
+In each segment - Engine Management and Temperature Control - we source materials, component parts and finished goods through a complex supply chain, in which we are many tiers downstream from the smelters and refiners of minerals in our supply chain.
 Parts that we distribute but do not manufacture or contract to be manufactured are outside of the scope of this Report.